Cool Britannia: Media use of the term

 The election of Tony Blair in 1997 marked a change in tone from the previous Prime Minister, John Major.
-Blair, who liked to draw attention during his election campaign that he had been in a punk band called Ugly Rumours while in university, invited high-profile musicians to 10 Downing Street for photo opportunities.
+Blair, who during his election campaign, liked to mention that he had been in a rock band called Ugly Rumours while in university, invited high-profile musicians to 10 Downing Street for photo opportunities.

 General characteristics

 Time described "Cool Britannia" as the mid-1990s celebration of youth culture in the UK.
 To the extent that it had any real meaning, "Cool Britannia" referred to the transient fashionable London house scene: clubs included the Ministry of Sound and the underground Megatripolis at Heaven, 1990s bands such as Blur and Oasis, fashion designers, the Young British Artists and magazines.
 Cool Britannia also summed up the mood in Britain during the mid-1990s Britpop movement, when there was a resurgence of distinctive British rock and pop music from bands such as Oasis, Blur, Pulp, Suede, Supergrass, and Elastica.
 Although they do not fall under the Britpop genre, pop girl group the Spice Girls were also part of the movement, with Time calling them "arguably the most recognizable face" of Cool Britannia.

 The renewal in British pride was symbolised in imagery such as Noel Gallagher's Union Jack guitar and Geri Halliwell's Union Jack dress, worn at the 1997 Brit Awards.
 The Euro 1996 football tournament, hosted in England, is also considered an event that encouraged a resurgence of patriotism, particularly in England.
 John Major, who was prime minister of Britain at the time, famously took credit (November 1996), accompanied with a press release issued by the Department of National Heritage: "Our fashion, music and culture are the envy of our European neighbours.
-This abundance of talent, together with our rich heritage, makes 'Cool Britannia' an obvious choice for visitors from all over the world."
-With his high-profile bouts, world featherweight champion boxer ”Prince” Naseem Hamed is also associated with the era, as are alcopops and Lads' Magazines.
+This abundance of talent, together with our rich heritage, makes 'Cool Britannia' an obvious choice for visitors from all over the world".
+With his high-profile bouts, world featherweight champion boxer “Prince” Naseem Hamed is also associated with the era, as are alcopops and Lads' Magazines.

 Released in 1994, romantic comedy film Four Weddings and a Funeral, featuring one of the era's biggest stars, Hugh Grant, had been an early portent of the new wave of British cinema.
 Devised by screenwriter Richard Curtis, it set a pattern for British-set romantic comedies, including Sliding Doors (1998) and Notting Hill (1999), the latter also starring Grant.
 The first Austin Powers film, International Man of Mystery, co-starring Elizabeth Hurley (who was in a high-profile relationship with Grant), was released in 1997, and with its Cool Britannia influenced take on the Swinging London era it instantly included itself in the same 1990s cultural moment.
 Danny Boyle’s 1996 film Trainspotting featured a Britpop-heavy soundtrack.